hitro11/centsibly/README.md

 <br>

 ## Features
-- Establish a monthly budget and set goals for each expense category.
+- Establish a monthly budget and set goals for each expense category
 - Track monthly expenses to monitor spending within each budget category
-- Generate monthly income and expense reports to see how your money is being used.
+- Generate monthly income and expense reports to see how your money is being used

 <br>